abhinavmehta14/proxy-redis/README.md

 ## Future Work
 ### Must
 - Allocate memory / cpu for Docker containers
-- Integration tests to send concurrent requests and assert response http code.
-Imitate `scripts/curl_test_concurrent.sh` for this
+- Test class `RedisAppConcurrentRequestsTest` to send concurrent requests and assert response http code needs to be run from fat jar and dockerize
+- Another bash based attempt `scripts/curl_test_concurrent.sh` needs to be Dockerized
 - Read `globalExpiry` from config in `RedisAppResourceIntegrationTest`
-- High Consistency when we are running only single redis container
 - Test to validate config.
 Such errors are showing up on runtime currently
 - Impose timeout on DB Read / Write calls
+- HTTP GET support for non-string value [data types](https://redis.io/topics/data-types)

 ### Good to have
 - Log cache hit / miss metrics periodically